Monstrosity (band): Later releases (1999-present)

-In 1999, Monstrosity released their third studio album In Dark Purity.
+In 1999, Monstrosity released their third studio album, In Dark Purity.
 The album was produced by Monstrosity and recorded at Morrisound Studios, Tampa, Florida.
 Conquest Music licensed the album to Olympic/Slip Disc/Century Media for better distribution in the US and licensed the album to Metal Age and then Hammerheart Records in Europe.
-Jason Avery was the vocalist, Lee Harrison, the drummer, Tony Norman, the guitarist and Kelly Conlon, the bassist.
+Jason Avery sang, Lee Harrison drummed, Tony Norman played the guitar, and Kelly Conlon played bass.

-By 2004, Monstrosity recorded their fourth studio album Rise to Power at Audio Hammer Studio, Sanford, Florida.The album was produced by Lee Harrison and co-produced by Monstrosity, and engineered by Jason Suecof.
-Monstrosity toured the US in support of the album and they were invited by the Bogotá, Colombia government to headline a musical festival in Bogotá with 85,000 people were in attendance.
+By 2004, Monstrosity recorded their fourth studio album, Rise to Power, at Audio Hammer Studio, Sanford, Florida.The album was produced by Lee Harrison and co-produced by Monstrosity, and engineered by Jason Suecof.
+Monstrosity toured the US to support the album and were invited by the Bogotá, Colombia government to headline a musical festival in Bogotá with 85,000 people in attendance.

-Avery was replaced in December 2005 by Brian Werner.
-Werner filled vocal duties on the band's 2006 European tour and subsequent U.S. shows.
-In December 2006, Werner was replaced by Mike Hrubovcak (Divine Rapture, Imperial Crystalline Entombment, Vile) and Mark English (guitar) joined the band.
+Avery was replaced in December 2005 with Brian Werner.
+Werner sang on the band's 2006 European tour and subsequent U.S. shows.
+In December 2006, Werner was replaced with Mike Hrubovcak (Divine Rapture, Imperial Crystalline Entombment, Vile) and guitarist Mark English joined the band.

-The band released its fifth studio albumSpiritual Apocalypse in 2008, followed by its sixth studio album eleven years later with The Passage of Existence on September 7, 2018.
+The band released its fifth studio album, Spiritual Apocalypse, in 2008, followed by its sixth studio album eleven years later, The Passage of Existence, on September 7, 2018.

+On January 21, 2026, the band announced their seventh album, Screams from Beneath the Surface, set for release on March 13.
+The band toured Europe with Bio Cancer, Reject The Sickness, and Deadwood in April and May of 2026.